Food Stamps/SNAP Applications

 CalFresh benefits increase the food-buying power in low-income households.
 A household is defined as one or more people who live together and routinely purchase and prepare food in common; for eligibility purposes, more than one household may share a residence.
 Applicants must meet citizenship/residency, income, and resource requirements.

 Benefits are issued via an Electronic Benefit Transfer (EBT) card.
-Eligible individuals use the benefits to purchase allowable food products from authorized retail food merchants and certain farmer's markets.
+Eligible individuals use the benefits to purchase allowable food products from authorized retail food merchants.
 Individuals may not use the benefit to purchase alcohol, diapers, paper goods, pet food, tobacco or toiletries.

 The amount of CalFresh benefits you get will depend on the number of eligible people in your household and on how much monthly income is left after certain expenses (deductions) are subtracted.

 CalWorks recipients are eligible for benefits.
-General relief recipients, lawful permanent residents, and college students may also be eligible to recieve benefits.
-SSI recipients and undocumented individuals are not eligible to receive benefits.
+General relief recipients, lawful permanent residents, and college students may also be eligible to receive benefits.
+Undocumented individuals are not eligible to receive benefits.
 Application and program information is not reported to INS and does not affect immigration status.

 To qualify, a household must have less than $2,000 in combined resources, and its combined income must fall within the gross income limits of the program (130% of the Federal Poverty Level) for a same-size household.
 Households which include persons age 60 or older, or persons who have a disability, may have up to $3,000 in combined resources.